-Current Living Situation Suitable Documentation Written Third Party (one or more of the following) Streets or other place HMIS record of calls to Hotline and/or street outreach contacts not meant for human habitation Signed letter on letterhead from street outreach or homeless service provider Signed letter on letterhead from referral sources including: feeding centers, churches, somatic and behavioral health providers, crisis response, police, and libraries.
-OR Self-Declaration (both of the following): Signed declaration of homelessness Written explanation by staff of attempts to secure 3 rd party verification Written Third Party (one or more of the following) Emergency Shelter HMIS record of shelter stay (includes hypothermic, Signed letter on letterhead from the shelter provider church-based, domestic OR violence and County Self-Declaration (both of the following): shelters) Signed declaration of homelessness Written explanation by staff of attempts to secure 3rd party verification Hospital, Jail, or Other Written Third Party (one or more of the following) Institution Letter or discharge paperwork from hospital or other institution, including If the client's stay was admission and discharge dates 90 days or less and the Referral from Dept of Corrections, Offender Reentry Program or one of the client was in shelter or County's Specialty Courts on the streets prior to Record of institutional stay pulled from institutional database entry, the time at the institution is counted as AND, to document homelessness, at least one of the types of time homeless. documentation required for streets or shelter homelessness related to the If the client's client's housing status immediately prior to stay in the institution, or institutional stay is over identification as homeless upon intake at the institution.
+Current Living Situation Suitable Documentation Written Third Party (one or more of the following) Streets or other place HMIS record of calls to Hotline and/or street outreach contacts not meant for human Signed letter on letterhead from street outreach or homeless service habitation provider Signed letter on letterhead from referral sources including: feeding centers, churches, somatic and behavioral health providers, crisis response, police, and libraries.
+OR Self-Declaration (both of the following): Signed declaration of homelessness Written explanation by staff of attempts to secure 3rd party verification Written Third Party (one or more of the following) Emergency Shelter HMIS record of shelter stay (includes hypothermic, Signed letter on letterhead from the shelter provider church-based, domestic OR violence and County Self-Declaration (both of the following): shelters) Signed declaration of homelessness Written explanation by staff of attempts to secure 3rd party verification Hospital, Jail, or Other Written Third Party (one or more of the following) Institution Letter or discharge paperwork from hospital or other institution, including If the client's stay was admission and discharge dates 90 days or less and the Referral from Dept of Corrections, Offender Reentry Program or one of the client was in shelter or County's Specialty Courts on the streets prior to Record of institutional stay pulled from institutional database entry, the time at the institution is counted as AND, to document homelessness, at least one of the types of time homeless. documentation required for streets or shelter homelessness related to the If the client's client's housing status immediately prior to stay in the institution, or institutional stay is over identification as homeless upon intake at the institution.
 90 days it is counted as a break in homelessness.

 In the table below, chart the HoH's housing situation for one year or three years, depending on the category by which s/he is being qualified.
-Attach sufficient , the Staff named below, certify that the timeline documented above is accurate as the HoH described it during the interview(s) conducted on the following Attached Yes Yes Yes Yes 4 or more occasions of homelessness totaling 12+ months on the streets or in the shelters in the past 3 years (document the past 3 years) 0 0 0 0 0 0 0 0 Outreach/ Referral Provider Outreach/ Referral Provider Outreach/ Referral Provider Outreach/ Referral Provider HMIS or Institutional record documentation for each change in housing situation.
-Up to 3 months (or one episode) can be documented through self certification. □ Housing/ Service Provider □ Housing/ Service Provider □ Housing/ Service Provider □ Housing/ Service Provider HMIS Institutional record □ HMIS Institutional record □ HMIS Institutional record Client Self-Certification Client Self-Certification Client Self-Certification Client Self-Certification Date: I, the Head of Household named below, certify that the timeline documented above is accurate to the best of my recollection.
-Date: Documentation Continuous homelessness on the streets or in shelters for 1 year or longer (document a least the past 1 year) 4 or more occasions of homelessness totaling 12+ months on the streets or in the shelters in the past 3 years (Provider name or location description) Signature: Location □ Institution< 90 days ☐ Emergency Shelter ☐ Institution< 90 days ☐ Emergency Shelter ☐ Institution< 90 days Place not meant for Place not meant for Place not meant for □ Institution< 90 days Place not meant for Signature: Emergency Shelter Emergency Shelter Emergency Shelter Emergency Shelter habitation habitation habitation habitation The HoH is eligible because s/he has experience (check one) Location (Type) Duration Head of Household Name (printed): End Date Staff Name (printed): Start Date Certifications Episode 1 Episode 2 Episode 3 Episode 4 date(s):
+Attach sufficient , the Staff named below, certify that the timeline documented above is accurate as the HoH described it during the interview(s) conducted on the following 4 or more occasions of homelessness totaling 12+ months on the streets or in the shelters in the past 3 years (document the past 3 years) □ Outreach/ Referral Provider □ Outreach/ Referral Provider □ Outreach/ Referral Provider □ Outreach/ Referral Provider □ HMIS or Institutional record documentation for each change in housing situation.
+Up to 3 months (or one episode) can be documented through self certification. ☐ Housing/ Service Provider Housing/ Service Provider Housing/ Service Provider □ Housing/ Service Provider HMIS Institutional record □ HMIS Institutional record HMIS Institutional record Client Self-Certification ☐ Client Self-Certification Client Self-Certification Client Self-Certification Date: I, the Head of Household named below, certify that the timeline documented above is accurate to the best of my recollection.
+Date: Documentation (Provider name or location description) Location Chronic Homelessness Summary: Please complete this form in its entirety. □ Emergency Shelter □ Institution 90 days ☐ Emergency Shelter ☐ Institution< 90 days □ Institution< 90 days Place not meant for Institution< 90 days Place not meant for Place not meant for Place not meant for Signature: Emergency Shelter Emergency Shelter Emergency Shelter Emergency Shelter habitation habitation habitation habitation The HoH is eligible because s/he has experience (check one) Location (Type) Duration Head of Household Name (printed): End Date Staff Name (printed): Start Date Certifications Episode 3 Episode 4 Episode 1 Episode 2 date(s):